No. 2 Michigan needs to avoid letdown vs. Purdue

 “That combination is really lethal,” Purdue coach Jeff Brohm said.
 “You’re going to have to find a way to stop something and they’re able to do so many things.
 Then off of that, their defense can play lights out at any time and get stops.”

 Purdue quarterback Aidan O’Connell left the team early in the week to mourn the death of older brother Sean.
-He is expected to return in time for the Saturday game, albeit with a heavy heart.
+He returned to practice Wednesday and is expected to start the game Saturday, albeit with a heavy heart.

 “It’s a very tough time for him and his whole family,” wide receiver Charlie Jones said.